-Warrants are issued for nil consideration and are exercisable as disclosed on the previous page.
+Warrants are issued for nil consideration and are exercisable as disclosed above.
 They are exchangeable on a one for one basis for each ordinary share at the exercise price on the date of conversion.

 A grant of 147,058,823 warrants at an exercise price of 0.34p, as part of placing (19 January 2022).